Achyuth072/EdgeTabsPlus-v2/README.md

 ### Testing on Android

-Testing on Edge Android requires a specific workflow as direct CRX loading via USB is limited/not possible.
+Testing on Edge Android requires ADB (Android Debug Bridge) and USB debugging enabled on your device.

+#### Prerequisites
+1.  **Enable USB Debugging**: On your Android device, go to Settings → About Phone → tap Build Number 7 times to enable Developer Options.
+Then go to Developer Options and enable "USB Debugging".
+2.  **Install ADB**: Download and install [Android Platform Tools](https://developer.android.com/studio/releases/platform-tools) on your desktop.
+3.  **Connect Device**: Connect your Android device via USB cable and authorize the debugging connection when prompted.

+#### Testing Workflow
-1.  **Debugging Logs**: Connect your device via USB and use `edge://inspect` on your desktop Edge browser to view console logs and inspect the extension background/content scripts.
+1.  **Debugging Logs**: Use `edge://inspect` on your desktop Edge browser to view console logs and inspect the extension background/content scripts.
 2.  **Installation for Testing**:
     *   **Option A**: Use "Developer options" within Edge Android Canary to load the extension via `.crx`.
     *   **Option B**: Use an activity launcher app (e.g., "Activity Launcher" or "App Manager") to launch the hidden "Extension Install by Crx Activity" on Edge Android Stable.
 This allows you to install the `.crx` file directly.